actsl/kiss_sdl/README.md

 DESCRIPTION
 ===========

-Kiss is a known saying that means "Keep it simple".
-Different from other widget toolkits where you are supposed to choose from the existing widgets the one that fits you the best, in this toolkit, when there is no widget that satisfies all your needs, modify an existing widget, or write your own.
+KISS is an acronym and a software development approach that means "Keep it short and simple".
+Different from other widget toolkits where one is supposed to choose from the existing widgets the one that fits one the best, in this toolkit, when there is no widget that satisfies all your needs, modify an existing widget, or write your own.
 Most other toolkits enable to write your own widgets, but it is not simple to do that, and they are not intended for that.
 The toolkit was made as simple as possible, to solve the problem of an immense complexity of most of the existing toolkits, which makes it impossible for many people to even use them.
 At that it was made universal, many simpler toolkits don't enable you to do many things that you want, due to their restricted internal design.
-This toolkit implements an original innovative approach for a widget toolkit, this new approach enabled to make the widget toolkit simpler than widget toolkits previously written.
+This toolkit implements an original innovative approach for a widget toolkit, this new approach enabled to make the widget toolkit simpler.
 The toolkit is written in C, but it can also be used in C++.

 The widget toolkit is made as modifiable as possible, so that it will not stand on the way of doing what the user may want to do.
 The code of this widget toolkit is split into four files.
-The file kiss_widgets.c contains only the functions of the widgets, and none of the SDL functions or external library functions are directly used in that file.
+The file kiss_widgets.c contains only the functions of the widgets, and none of the SDL functions or external library functions are directly called in that file.
 The three other files serve as abstraction layers, and rewriting the functions in some of these files, enables to redefine how the operations that use the external library functions, are implemented.
 These three files